-SB/MGMT 4100 3.00 Integrative Business Simulation In this core course, student teams use a sophisticated business simulation program to manage a firm through multiple years of operation in a competitive industry.
+SB/MGMT 4100 3.00 Integrative Business Simulation

+In this core course, student teams use a sophisticated business simulation program to manage a firm through multiple years of operation in a competitive industry.
 All teams must integrate their knowledge of functional areas of business and ethics to develop a mission and strategy for their firm, implement the strategy in a dynamic market and consistently revise their strategy in response to the strategic moves of competing firms.
 Note: Not available to exchange students visiting Schulich.
-This is a core course for BBA students.

-Prerequisites: SB/SGMT 3000 3.00 or SB/INTL 3000 3.00; Year 4 BBA/iBBA standing required
+Prerequisites: SB/SGMT 3000 3.0 or SB/INTL 3000 3.0 (Previously offered as SB/INTL 4400 3.00); Year 4 BBA/iBBA standing required

-Course Credit Exclusion: SB/INTL 4300 3.00
+Course Credit Exclusion: SB/SGMT 4150 3.00